Steels & Alloys

 - IN CONTRAST TO THE SEMI-AUTOMATED MIG, AND GAS SHIELDED FLUX CORED, THE TIP TIG PROCESS PROVIDES HIGHER WELD ENERGY THAT BENEFITS ALL WELDS: TIP TIG is the only manual, Semi-automated arc weld process available that allows the welder to Set the Desired Weld Current for the Fixed Continuous Wire Feed Rate.
 With MIG and gas shielded flux cored, it’s the slope out put of the traditional CV MIG power source that determines the weld current provided.
 For example, if I was to use a CV MIG power source with an 0.035 ( 1 mm) MIG wire set at 250 inch, that wire feed rate would typically draw around 160 – 170 amps.
 In contrast, with a TIP TIG weld that enables a far greater arc temperature, again using an 0.035 (1 mm) wire, that’s fed set at 250 inch/min, the TIP TIG weld could readily be produced with 200 to 350 amps.
 Weld shops should also be aware that the TIP TIG always enables a superior ratio of arc energy produced, to the weld metal deposited.
 TIP TIG will always enable welds with the best possible weld fusion capability.

-- TIP TIG HAS THE POTENTIAL TO ALWAYS PRODUCE SUPERIOR WELD FUSION THAN DC/AC TIG: So every weld shop is aware that the highest steel and alloy weld quality is attained with DC TIG.
-In contrast to DC/AC TIG, the TIP TIG process enables more deposition which enables greater weld current to be used.
-Also the unique TIP TIG wire to plasma delivery enables the full TIP TIG arc plasma coverage over a weld surface.
-This adds to the weld energy (fluidity) and also the plasma width.
-These process attributes enable superior weld fusion capability with all metals, energy levels that will especially benefit sluggish metals such as stainless, duplex, inconel and other alloys, enabling the best possible weld fusion with also the lowest weld porosity.
+- TIP TIG HAS THE POTENTIAL TO ALWAYS PRODUCE SUPERIOR WELD FUSION THAN DC/AC TIG WELDS: Every weld shop is aware that the highest steel and alloy weld quality for decades has been attained with DC GTAW (TIG).
+In contrast to DC and AC TIG, the TIP TIG process enables more deposition per-weld, this enables greater weld current to be used per-weld.
+Plus the unique TIP TIG weld wire to plasma delivery enables the full TIP TIG unimpeded arc plasma coverage over the weld surface.
+These process attributes enable a wider, more dense, higher energy plasma that with the continuous wire melt provides far superior uniform weld fusion capability with all metals.
+The highest possible TIP TIG arc energy levels will especially benefit sluggish metals such as stainless, duplex, inconel and other alloys.
+The bottom line is this weld process simply enables the best possible weld fusion with of course the lowest weld porosity.

-So with any metals in contrast to your MIG – FCAW or slow moving TIG welds expect with TIP TIG to generate welds with the highest mechanical and corrosion properties, and the least distortion or weld stresses.
-The low weld joules capability is what enables Titanium to be welded without a gas trail shield.
+With welding any metals, in contrast to your MIG – FCAW or slow moving TIG welds expect with TIP TIG to generate welds with the highest mechanical and corrosion properties, and the least distortion or weld stresses.
+The unique low weld joules capability of TIP TIG is what enables many Titanium applications to be welded without a gas trail shield.

 - TIP TIG IS THE ONLY SEMI-AUTOMATED ARC WELD PROCESS THAT MAKES WELDS WITH AN INERT GAS.
 When the weld shop uses the semi-automated MIG and gas shielded flux cored process, the metals welded will be influenced by the REACTIVE CO2 or Oxygen in the gas mixes which stabilize the arcs and can add energy.
 In contrast, the semi-automated TIP TIG process uses inert argon and does not require gas mixes such as argon / helium.
 With the TIP TIG highest possible weld energy and welds made in an inert atmosphere, weld shops should expect on any metals that TIP TIG will always produce the cleanest possible welds that have the lowest weld porosity.